 In addition, I am currently undertaking a Beginner's Arabic course, with a view to travelling to the Arabic-speaking world in my year abroad next academic year to continue my studies.

 Finally, the two weeks of teaching I did in Cordoba, Spain, when I was 16 gave me an amazing insight into the world of teaching and education and allowed me to take my own classes of 15 or so students.
 I was teaching English to Spanish children, aged between 5 and 12, at a language centre and, as well as taking my own, smaller classes, assisted the teachers of the larger classes.

 Ludo helped my son to prepare his year 9 entrance exams in England.
 He is very responsible, patient and professional.
 Ludo is a very responsive and inspiring tutor.
 I would definitely reach out to him again when I have other tutoring needs in the future.

-Superprof can also suggest french lessons to help you.
+Superprof can also suggest spanish lessons to help you.

 Learning isn't a problem, oral expression - french lessons for all!

 Taking written comprehension -french lessons has never been easier: you're going to learn new skills.

 |at his home||at your home||By webcam|